algon85/n-able-msp-diataxis/how-to/n-central/troubleshoot-offline-agents.md

 4. **Verify Appliance and Customer Association** In the N-central Web Console, verify that the device is still associated with the correct **Customer** or **Site**.
 If a device was moved without an agent check-in, it may report as offline.

 5. **Force Agent Check-in or Reinstall** Restart the Windows Agent Service.
-If the device does not check back into the **NOC** dashboard within 10 minutes, download a new agent installer from the N-central UI and perform a "Repair" installation.

 ## Links
 - [N-central Architecture](../explanations/n-central-architecture.md)